grafana/k6-docs/src/data/markdown/translated-guides/en/06 Test Types/05 Soak Testing.md

 The soak test is almost the same as the average-load test.
 The only difference is the increased duration of the load plateau.

-It gradually increases the load until it reaches an average number of users or throughput.
-Then it keeps that load for a considerably longer time.
-Finally, depending on the test case, it is stopped or ramped down gradually.
+1. Increase the load until it reaches an average number of users or throughput.
+1. Maintain that load for **a considerably longer time.**
+1. Finally, depending on the test case, stop or ramped down gradually.

 Configure the load duration in the `options` object: